-We have their scores, what team they signed up to be a part of, the company they work for, the city and state they live in, an ID number, and whether they opted to get a shirt or a hat for participating in the competition.
-The States table includes abbreviations and full names of states in the U.S., and information about what census region and division each state is part of.
-I generated the data in the People table using the Mockaroo website, which is a great way of generating different kinds of data for practicing with databases.
-And the State information is available from the U.S. Census website.
+We have their scores, what team they signed up to be part of, the company they work for, the city and state they live in, an ID number, and whether they opted to get a shirt or a hat for participating in the competition.
+The States table includes abbreviations and full names of states in the U.S. and information about what census region and division each state is part of.
+I generated the data in the People table using the website Mockaroo, which is a great way of generating different kinds of data for practicing with databases.
+And the state information is available from the U.S. Census website.

 I've also included a file called statements.sql, which has a copy of every SQL statement used in the course organized by video.
 So, if you're typing along and have a problem, you can check what happened by comparing what you typed to what I typed.
 You'll be able to open this file in any plain text editor.
 And it's helpful to keep notes as you go along.
 If you're looking for a plain text editor, I recommend Visual Studio Code or Atom for Mac, Windows, or Linux.
 Or you can use the plain text editor mode of your system's text editor.

 - Name the predicate of the following statement: SELECT EyeColor, Age FROM Student WHERE FirstName = 'Tim' ORDER BY LastName ASC;

 - Explain what to use to enforce the order in which an expression must be evaluated if the WHERE clause contains multiple expressions to evaluate.